weygoldt/chirpdetector/README.md

 To tackle this isse, this package provides an interface to detect chirps of multiple fish on spectrogram images.
 This enables the quantitative analysis of chirping between freely interacting fish for the first time.

-This project is still work in progress and will approximately be released in spring of 2024.

 ## Development